 All materials on this website were developed in an industry-fund-free environment.
-No industry funding was used to create this website or the simulation experience.
+No industry funding was used to create this website or simulation experience.

 Clinical Tools, and its gaming division Health Impact Studio, strives to share knowledge gained through the testing and use of its products.
 You can see our latest conference presentations, as well as our published research articles, at the Health Impact Studio site.

 - Baranowski T, Buday R, Thompson DI, Baranowski J. Playing for Real: Video Games and Stories for Health-Related Behavior Change.
 Am J Prev Med.
 2008;34(1):74-82.e10. http://www.sciencedirect.com/science/article/pii/S0749379707006472.
 Accessed September 10, 2016 doi:10.1016/j.amepre.2007.09.027.